verbling/kickq/test/README.md

 k.delete(job.id);
 ```

-## The Job Instance
+## The Job Item

-The *Job Instance* contains all the essential information of a job.
+The *Job Item* contains all the essential information of a job.
 It is passed on every Kickq callback.
-All properties are read-only, the only way you can interact with the *Job Instance* is by invoking its methods.
+The Job Item object is dispensable, it is a clone of the actual job item instance so you can manipulate it freely.

 This is the breakout: